TheF1rstPancake/Kvasir/README.md

 To see how the framework behaves in action go to: https://nameless-hollows-55554.herokuapp.com/

+The test cases are found in the "test" directory.

 ## More Info
 To see more info and the full documentation on Kvasir's specs and what's required to use Kvasir, checkout the full documentation: https://wedemoapp.gitlab.io/kvasir/index.html

+## Why Kvasir?
+`Kvasir is a Norse god of wisdom <http://norse-mythology.org/kvasir/>`_.
+In fact he's considered the wisest of all of them.
+He was killed by dwarves and his blood became the Mead of Poetry which was used to inspire poets and scholars.
+Basically, he's the personification of alcohol.
+Given that we were drinking when we came up with the idea for Kvasir, it only made sense.

+## Who is this mystical "we" all over the documentation?
+We are many, but we are one.

 ## License
 Copyright 2016 Giovanni Briggs